Yokohama DeNA BayStars

-The Yokohama DeNA BayStars (横浜DeNAベイスターズ, Yokohama Dī-Enu-Ē Beisutāzu) are a professional baseball team in the Japanese Central League.
+The Yokohama DeNA BayStars (横浜DeNAベイスターズ, Yokohama Dī-Enu-Ē Beisutāzu) are a professional baseball team in the Central League of Nippon Professional Baseball.
 Their home field is Yokohama Stadium, located in central Yokohama.
 The team has been known by several names since becoming a professional team in 1950.
 It adopted its current name in 2011, when the club was purchased by software company DeNA.

 History

 Origin (1930s–1949)

 The team began as the Taiyo Fishing Company, an amateur team currently affiliated with the Maruha Corporation (presently Maruha Nichiro).
 The team began to appear in national tournaments in the 1950s, and won the National Sports Festival in 1948, giving it national recognition.
 In the 1949 off-season, the Japanese professional baseball league removed many players from the Taiyo amateur team recruited to join the professional leagues.
 The owner of the Taiyo company decided to join the newly expanded Central League, which was established in 1950.
 The team's first professional incarnation was as the Maruha Team.
 The franchise was based in Shimonoseki, Yamaguchi.